 How Long Should a Courtship Last?

 Make sure to date for at least a year.
 You want to experience your love interest during all of the seasons of a year, even if you live in a two-season climate.
 Knowing how she or he celebrates the December holidays may be important to you if you love to decorate the house and party for all the 12 Days of Christmas.
 Learning how to fight (yes, you two WILL fight) is key to resolving conflict.
 And an abusive partner will show his or her true feathers if you wait long enough before signing any legal documents.
-A partner who is in a hurry to get you commit is a partner who is hiding something.
+A partner who is in a hurry to get you to commit is a partner who is hiding something.
+However, when it seems like there is always an excuse why the relationship can't be taken further, you could also just be a backup plan, which is not good either.

-The other trick we can play on ourselves is to tell ourselves is when we either fool ourselves into believing that we can “correct that” in her or that she really isn’t that hard to please.
+The other trick we play on ourselves is when we either fool ourselves into believing that we can “correct that” in her or that she really isn’t that hard to please.
 It’s just nervousness, right?
 Or just this once.
 Or, wait, just this second time….
-Whether a behavior that you can’t tolerate happens once or continually will become obvious during a full-length courtship, and you can’t short cut it.
+Whether a behavior that you can’t tolerate happens once or continually will become obvious during a full-length courtship, and you can’t shortcut it.
 People, despite our best intentions, cannot be retrained the way that we can retrain a horse to behave.
 People grow and change, absolutely, but trying to force change in someone else is both abusive and pointless.

 Know When to Walk Away…